Queens ready to help Haiti after 7.2 quake

-Over the weekend, the Caribbean country Haiti continued to face more struggles, but instead of a political assassination rocking the nation, it was a 7.2 magnitude earthquake, which had aftershocks that were felt in the Bahamas, the Dominican Republic, Jamaica, Puerto Rico, Cuba, Turks and Caicos and minor outlying islands in the United States.
+Over the weekend, the Caribbean country Haiti was hit with yet another challenge, but instead of a political assassination rocking the nation, it was a 7.2 magnitude earthquake, which had aftershocks that were felt in the Bahamas, the Dominican Republic, Jamaica, Puerto Rico, Cuba, Turks and Caicos and minor outlying islands in the United States.

+Queens, with its large Haitian-American population, is doing its part to help out the reeling nation.

+The earthquake comes a little over a month after the July 7 assassination of Haitian President Jovenel Mo•se, who was shot 12 times in what appears to be an alleged conspiracy involving 30 people from the U.S., Colombia and Haiti who wanted to take over to lead the island country, as reported by The Wall Street Journal.

+The most recent natural disaster occurred on the same Enriquillo-Plantain Garden fault zone, as reported by The New York Times.
+The east-west North American and Caribbean fault lines converge on two tectonic plates moving laterally toward each other at a quarter of an inch annually.

+Haitian immigrants make up 3 percent of the city’s population, and the second-largest group of émigrés in the Big Apple resides in Queens (31,000).
+Only Brooklyn (45,705) has more Haitian immigrants.
+There is a population of 84,334 throughout the city, according to the Mayor’s Office of Immigrant Affairs.

-A Queens-based Haitian American organization and political leader are working quickly to find ways to help the beleaguered island nation.
+A Queens-based Haitian-American organization and political leader are working to find ways to help the beleaguered island nation.

-“At this moment we are saddened about what happened,” said a spokesman for the Haitian Americans United for Progress.
+“At this moment we are saddened about what happened,” said a spokesman for the Haitian Americans United for Progress on Monday.
 “We hope to get something out soon.”

 Assemblyman Clyde Vanel (D-Queens Village), who is of Haitian descent, is partnering with other elected officials to coordinate a donation drive as part of the relief effort for Haiti.